r1cksec/corptrace/README.md

-# Thot
+# thothh

-Thot is a very modular tool that automates the execution of tools during a reconnaissance assessment.
+thothh is a very modular tool that automates the execution of tools during a reconnaissance assessment.
 Using multithreading, several tools are executed simultaneously.
 The use of different modules can be adapted on the fly by using module names or risk level as a filter.
 <br>
 <br>
-Note that running thot repetitively in a short amount of time can lead to blocking of the IP address used, as thot can access multiple APIs at the same time.
+Note that running thoth repetitively in a short amount of time can lead to blocking of the IP address used, as thoth can access multiple APIs at the same time.
 <br>
 <br>
 The core is the `modules.json` file, which contains the syntax of the executable commands.